myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 --------
-Our folders contain the software, each part of our pipeline:
+Our folders represent the different parts of the pipeline, and in each is a software, data, and results subfolder with the following content:

 ## Folder PartI_Survey
 **Software:**